alykoshin/gmail-send/README.md

 If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/gmail-send/issues).

-## Install
+# Install

 ```bash
 npm install --save gmail-send
 ```

-## Usage
+# Prerequisites

 ### Preparation step - Configure your GMail account

-In order to send emails using GMail you need to configure your account properly.
+In order to send emails using GMail you need your account to be configured properly.

 Its configuration depends on whether are you using two-step authentication or not.

 #### Case 1: Your account is NOT configured to use two-step verification